 In this article:

-Adding a subdomain to the digital footprint must meet the following requirements:
+For a subdomain to be present on the digital footprint page, the subdomain must meet the following requirements:

 - The subdomain's apex domain must be in the Digital Footprint.

 - The IP addresses resolved to the subdomain must already be attributed in the Digital Footprint

 The attribution for subdomains works the following way:

 Subdomains ===linked with==> Apex domain ===attributed to==> Scorecard